znoxx/tbng2/README.md

 ###### Environment: hostapd-related

-SSID, channel, password, etc for your access point.
-Currently configured for 2.4 Ghz AP.
+SSID, channel, password, etc. for your access point.
+By default, it is configured for 2.4 Ghz AP.
 One can play with HW_MODE and HT_CAPAB to configure e.g 5 Ghz access.
 Refer to official hostapd [documentation](https://w1.fi/hostapd/).

 ###### Environment: Allowed ports

 Ports to open on firewall.
-By default -- privoxy, tor socks, web access for I2P (TCP), and TOR dns (UDP)
+By default -- privoxy, tor socks, ssh, web access for I2P (TCP), and TOR dns (UDP)

 ###### Environment: TOR_MODE

 Most important setting:

 * privoxy -- all traffic is routed via privoxy -- automatic support of .onion and .i2p domains
 * tor -- Tor access point.
-One should explicitly setup http proxy in client systems to allow .onion and .i2p domain operation
+One should explicitly set up http proxy in client systems to allow .onion and .i2p domain operation
 * direct -- Just a simple access point.
 No automatic TOR usage.
 One can still explicitly setup http proxy in client systems to allow .onion and .i2p domain operation _and_ tor access.

 ### Running SBC part